Digital-Education-Hub/dehsi2021online/content/day2/dreams.md

 weight = 8
 +++

 What are your dreams and hopes for our students this upcoming academic year and post-COVID?

-"Form from page 32"
+{{< qualtrics qid="SV_cv7Ai4Lhnxkm1T0" name="Dreams and Hopes" >}}